 Start with honesty, not strategy

 Before you think about structure or word count, ask yourself one simple question: what do I want someone to understand about me after reading this?
+This kind of clarity is what ultimately makes an essay memorable, especially when admissions officers are trying to understand the person behind the application, as discussed in How Selective Colleges Evaluate Applicants Holistically.

 That answer does not need to be profound.
 It might be that you are thoughtful, curious, resilient, or someone who learns by doing.
 Once you know the takeaway, the essay becomes much easier to shape.